DAGWorks-Inc/burr/examples/typed-state/README.md

 ## Defining/altering typed state at the action level

-This code for this is in [application.py](application.py).
+The code for this is in [application.py](application.py).

 In addition to defining state centrally, we can define it at an action level.

-The code is simple, but the API is slightly different from standard Burr.
-Rather than using the immutable state-based API, we in-place mutate pydantic models.
-Don't worry, it's still immutable, you're just modifying a copy and returning it.
+The code is straightforward, but the API is slightly different from standard Burr.
+Rather than using the immutable state-based API, we in-place mutate pydantic models in the action function.
+Don't worry, the state object you are modifying is still immutable, you're just modifying a copy and returning it.

-In this case, we call to `@action.pydantic`, which tells which fields to read/write to from state.
-It derives the classes from the function annotations, although you can also pass it the pydantic classes as arguments to the decorator if you prefer.
+In this case, we use `@action.pydantic`, which tells that we're using typed state and which fields to read/write to from state.
+It derives your typed state class(es) from the function annotations, although you can also pass it the pydantic classes as arguments to the decorator if you prefer.

-Note that the reads/writes have to be a subset of the state object.
+Note that the reads/writes have to be a subset of your defined state object -- fields that exist in your pydantic model.
+This is because the action will pull all its data from state -- it listens to specific sub-fields.
 In this case we use the global `ApplicationState` object as described above, although it can use a subset/compatible set of fields (or, if you elect not to use centralized state, it just has to be compatible with upstream/downstream versions).

 Under the hood, burr will subset the state class so it only has the relevant fields (the reads/write) fields.